mgildea87/cat_rename_init/README.md

 This bash script:

 		1. loads the miniconda3/4.6.14 module
 		2. Loads the conda environment (/gpfs/data/fisherlab/conda_envs/...).
-You can clone the conda environment using the CUT-RUN.yml file and modify this bash script to load the env.
+You can clone the conda environment specific to the workflow being used.
 		3. Executes snakemake